-3.8.9.1 Near-end Loopback
+3.8.8.1 Near-end Loopback

 Near-end loopback mode sends the digital transmit data back out the receive data signals for testing purposes, as indicated by the blue arrows in Figure 3-9.
 The near-end loopback mode is enabled by setting the Loopback bit of the Basic Control Register to "1".
 A large percentage of the digital circuitry is operational in near-end loopback mode because data is routed through the PCS and PMA layers into the PMD sublayer before it is looped back.
-The COL signal will be inactive in this mode, unless Collision Test is enabled in the Basic Control Register.
 The transmitters are powered down regardless of the state of TXEN.

-FIGURE 3-9: NEAR-END LOOPBACK BLOCK DIAGRAM
+FIGURE 3-12: NEAR-END LOOPBACK BLOCK DIAGRAM

-3.8.9.2 Far Loopback
+3.8.8.2 Far Loopback